B.G 2.16

 pṛthak 'vidyate' ityādarārthaḥ॥ asataḥ kāraṇatvaṃ ca–

-'vidhyate' word is used twice to stress the eternality of both 'asat' and 'sat'. 'asat' is to be interpreted as "from cause" based on:
+'vidhyate' word is used separately twice to indicate respect for both. 'asat' is to be interpreted as "from cause" based on:

 "sadasadrūpayā cāsau guṇamayya'guṇo vibhuḥ"

-"The lord in the form of 'sat' (being) and 'asat' (non-being) created this world that is made of auspicious and inauspicious qualities."
+"The lord in the form of 'sat' existent and 'asat' non-existent created this world that is made of auspicious and inauspicious qualities."

 (bhāga.1.2.31) iti bhāgavate।